Editor and Publisher turns into Author and Performer!

 Internationally, he has taken his show celebrating Canadian authors to Scotland and England (where in London he fell off the Canada House stage, a West-End triumph) to Beijing, to Mexico City, and beyond.

-For a preview of the stage show, watch Doug Gibson talking about Pierre Trudeau:
+For an idea of the stage show, watch Doug Gibson talking about Pierre Trudeau: